MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/index.md

 - `Stroke`, of type [`Color`](xref:Xamarin.Forms.Color), indicates the color used to paint the shape's outline.
 - `StrokeDashArray`, of type `DoubleCollection`, which represents a collection of `double` values that indicate the pattern of dashes and gaps that are used to outline a shape.
 - `StrokeDashOffset`, of type `double`, specifies the distance within the dash pattern where a dash begins.
 The default value of this property is 0.0.
-- `StrokeLineCap`, of type `PenLineCap`, describes the shape at the beginning and end of a line or segment.
+- `StrokeLineCap`, of type `PenLineCap`, describes the shape at the start and end of a line or segment.
 The default value of this property is `PenLineCap.Flat`.
 - `StrokeLineJoin`, of type `PenLineJoin`, specifies the type of join that is used at the vertices of a shape.
 The default value of this property is `PenLineJoin.Miter`.
 - `StrokeThickness`, of type `double`, indicates the width of the shape outline.
 The default value of this property is 1.0.